Lightfab Thematic semester 2027

 More info.

-The call for proposals will open soon (mid-September).
+The call for proposals will open soon (early-September).

 Scientific events